-Reading and Writing are compressed into Evidence-Based Reading and Writing so that they make up 800 points total, while Math is given the same 800 point weight as it had before.
-If you’re especially good at math, you may have an advantage on the new SAT, since Math now makes up half of your score rather than one-third.
+Reading and Writing now make up a single section—Evidence-Based Reading and Writing, or EBRW—and count for 800 points total, whereas Math has the same 800-point weight as it did on the old SAT.
+If you’re especially good at math, you might have an advantage on the new SAT, since the Math section now makes up half of your score rather than one-third of it.

 If this seems like something you would make, then you're probably going to be fine on the Math section.

 Conclusion: A Good Score on the New SAT